 Whether you have a will or not, your estate assets will generally be subject to a legal process known as probate.
 This process varies from state to state.
-When someone dies intestate (without a will), his or her assets can be tied up in the costly delay—and public display—of probate court.
-Without a clear estate plan, you may unintentionally trigger legal challenges among family members since it may be unclear how you really intended your assets to be passed along.
+When someone dies intestate (without a will), his or her assets can be tied up in the costly delay—and public display—of probate.
+Without a clear estate plan, you may unintentionally trigger legal challenges among family members, because it may be unclear how you really intended your assets to be passed along.

 If you have minor children, it's critical that your will designate a guardian for them, and name a trustee to protect your children's inheritances.
 If you don't specify who is best suited to look after your child if both you and your spouse die prematurely, the state will.
-If you are married at the time of your death and there are no children from a previous marriage, your spouse may inherit all of your assets.
+Generally, if you are married at the time of your death and there are no children from a previous marriage, your current spouse may inherit all your assets.
 However, this result may vary from state to state.
-In contract, if you have children from a previous marriage, your estate may be divided differently depending on the applicable state law. (see Viewpoint: Six reasons you should consider a trust)
+In contrast, if you have children from a previous marriage, your estate may be divided differently depending on the applicable state law. (see Viewpoint: Six reasons you should consider a trust)

 In addition to a will, it is important to consider a power of attorney.
 This legal document authorizes someone you designate to step in and act on your behalf if you become incapacitated.
 It can take effect immediately or at the time of your incapacity.
 It typically authorizes someone to act on your behalf with respect to your financial affairs, and is often executed by one spouse for another.

 There are several considerations to keep in mind when setting up a power of attorney.
 Any competent adult can serve as your agent.
 It can be general or limited; for example, it can apply only to particular assets or accounts that you own.